Crime Prevention Works.

-- The police are frustrated because after they arrest the perpetrators, witnesses won’t always testify; the courts won’t always prosecute criminals to the fullest extent of the law; or convicted felons are released early from incarceration.
+- The police are frustrated because after they arrest the perpetrators, witnesses won’t always testify; the courts won’t always prosecute criminals to the fullest extent of the law, or convicted felons are released early from incarceration.

-- The courts and prosecutors are frustrated when the law favors the rights of criminals over victims; the police don’t provide proper evidence necessary for conviction; witnesses become uncooperative and unwilling to testify.
+- The courts and prosecutors are frustrated when the law favors the rights of criminals over victims; the police don’t provide the proper evidence necessary for conviction; witnesses become uncooperative and unwilling to testify.

 - Property owners and business operators are frustrated because they believe individuals don’t do enough to protect themselves from harmful situations; some victims fail to control their risky behavior while using their property and then decide to sue when injured.

 Clearly, every person and every relevant public agency has a role to play.
 Crime prevention works.
 Ideally, we should be working together in partnership toward the same goal.

 From all perspectives, there is a need for a consistent information exchange to improve understanding about this public and private partnership.
 It this way we can improve and promote the shared responsibility for a unified crime prevention effort.

 Most criminologists generally define crime prevention as the anticipation, recognition, and assessment of crime risk, and the development of a plan to reduce or eliminate those risks.